GeenaCodfrey/landing-page/README.md

 # landing-page
 Project #2 from The Odin Project Curriculum.
-This website implements flexbox.
+This project is a test on CSS knowledge.